FerCX98/nanopore/HdWeka_prog/readme.txt

-This HdWeka Program was download from: https://github.com/FerCX98/nanopore
+This HdWeka Program was downloaded from: https://github.com/FerCX98/nanopore
 It was made by Ferenc Szpisjak (fes9) as part of the final year Major Project at Aberystwyth Univeristy.